 THE SPECTACLE

-Bread crusts, Sunglass Lens, iPad Air, 3 min video.
-Dimensions Variable
+Installation - Bread crusts, Sunglass Lens, iPad Air, 3 min video.

 25 cubes of bread were arranged in the pattern of a 5x5 magic square on the paving of the Palazzo di Duomo, Milan.
-The pigeons consumed the bread and flew away.
-The video of the process of the birds consuming the bread was shown with two of the empty crusts of bread that remained and the lens from a pair of glasses.
+The video of the process of the birds consuming the bread was exhibited with a sunglass lens and two of the empty crusts of bread that remained and

 Back to Top